typelevel/Laika/docs/07-reference/02-substitution-variables.md

   it refers to the markup document, not the template document itself.
   Sub-keys are:

-    * `content`: The entire AST of the markup document, see @:ref(Inserting Content from Markup Documents) for details.
+    * `content`: The entire AST of the markup document, see [Inserting Content from Markup Documents] for details.

     * `fragements`: The AST of all named fragments declared in the markup document, under their respective keys, e.g. `cursor.currentDocument.fragments.sidebar` for a fragment declared with `@:fragment(sidebar)` inside the markup document.
-See @:ref(Document Fragments) for details.
+See [Document Fragments] for details.

     * `title`: the AST of the title of this document - including formatting.